 Basically, whoever is the front of the cue for consumer engagement tends to be in the strongest position.
 And as the supply of goods and services keeps growing, everyone else struggles.
 Are merchants really serving the customer or are they serving the Google search algorithm (which is ahead of them in the cue)?

 So it’s mostly about winning in on the demand-side with ever increasing supply.
 And we can basically put supply into four categories:

 - Differentiated services

-Filters and Matching Are Critical for Consumption
+Filters and Matching Are Critical for Online Demand and Consumption

+Enter search engines Alta Vista and then Yahoo, which provided filtering and matching.
+They provided the card catalog.
+It turns out in a sea of supply, you simply can’t consume efficiently or effectively without filters and matching.
 Abundance is amazing but it can be a real negative in terms of value if consumers have to swim around in a sea of irrelevance.
 You need filters and matching that ensure relevance and quality.

-You need to curate the supply to make sure the user experience is good.
+Curation of supply is required to make sure the user experience is good.
 And curation becomes harder and harder as the supply increases.
-Facebook and YouTube simply have no way of checking what all +2B people are uploading on their sites every day.
+Facebook and YouTube simply have no way of checking what their 2-3B users are putting on their sites every day.
 These companies have amazing scalability is terms of content creation and sharing.
 But their curation process doesn’t scale nearly as well.

 Why Data is the New Oil

 You might have noticed a contradiction in the previous paragraph.
 You have to win on the demand-side, which means an arms race in attention, engagement and spending.
 Within this fight, curation and customization are some of the most important tools.
 But filtering, matching, curation and customization all require data.
 You literally can’t do any of those without data, mostly from consumers.

 So to acquire and retain consumers, you need data.
 But you can’t get data without already having customers.